-The M.A. program requires 30 credits of graduate-level work.
+The MA program requires 30 credits of graduate-level work.
 International Affairs students concentrate their coursework in the following two fields.

-Accelerated Degree and Dual Masters Program Options

 ADP and Dual Master's Program

 In conjunction with the Law School, students also can pursue a dual master of arts-juris doctor (M.A.-J.D.) program in political science or international affairs.
 Through the combined program, full-time students can complete the juris doctor and master of arts degrees in only four years.

 No official deadline exists for the political science or international affairs master's programs.
 However, applications submitted after the Graduate School's official financial aid deadlines will be considered only as space permits, even if the applicant is not requesting financial aid.
 The deadlines for financial aid consideration are Feb.
 15 for the following fall term and Nov.
 15 for the following spring term.